MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 1. Start new Teams.​
 2. Teams client authenticates to Teams services.
 Tenant policies are pushed down to the Teams client, and relevant configurations are relayed to the app.​
-3. Teams detects that it’s running in a virtual desktop environment and instantiates the internal vdibridge service​.
+3. Teams detects that it's running in a virtual desktop environment and instantiates the internal vdibridge service​.
 4. Teams opens a secure virtual channel on the server​.
 5. The RDP or HDX protocol carries the request to the RD Client or Citrix Workspace app that previously loaded MsTeamsPlugin (client-side virtual channel component)​.
 6. The RD Client or Citrix Workspace app spawns a new process called MsTeamsVdi.exe, which is the new media engine (SlimCore) used for the new optimization​.